envisioning/vocab/vocab/function-approximator.md

 ---
 category: CORE, ARCH
+generality:
+- 0.84
+- 0.82
+- 0.81
+- 0.805
+- 0.8
+- 0.79
+- 0.78
 slug: function-approximator
 summary: Computational model used to estimate a target function that is generally complex or unknown, often applied in machine learning and control systems.
 title: Function Approximator
 ---